Legend-Code99/Video-login-form/README.md

 3. click downloads and right click on bg video.mp4
 4. click on copy as path
-5. Go yo Video login form.html
+5. Go to Video login form.html
 6. Replace VIDEO_PATH with copied path

 <br/><br/>